 Copyright and License

-This work is licensed to Aduna under one or more contributor license agreements.
+This is a collective work, licensed under one or more contributor license agreements.
 See the NOTICE.txt file distributed with this work for additional information regarding copyright ownership.

-Aduna licenses this work to you under the terms of the Aduna BSD License (the "License"); you may not use this file except in compliance with the License.
+This work is licensed to you under the terms of a BSD-style License (the "License"); you may not use this file except in compliance with the License.
 See the LICENSE.txt file distributed with this work for the full License.